A Survey of Model Architectures in Information Retrieval: Large Language Models for IR

-\paragraph{LLM as Reranker.} The reranking task has also been significantly advanced by LLMs, which introduce new capabilities beyond the cross-encoder architecture discussed in \cref{sec:transformer}.
+The reranking task has also been significantly advanced by LLMs, which introduce new capabilities beyond the cross-encoder architecture discussed in \cref{sec:transformer}.
 This evolution can be categorized into two main architectural approaches: fine-tuning and zero-shot prompting.
 We show a shortlist of works that use LLM as rerankers in~\cref{tab:llm4reranking_appendix}.

-First, LLMs can be fine-tuned as powerful rerankers.
-Extending earlier work on \textsc{BERT}-type models, researchers have applied similar techniques to larger encoder-decoder models like \textsc{T5}~\citep{raffel2020transfer} and decoder-only models like \textsc{Llama}~\citep{touvron2023llama}. \citet{nogueira2020documentrankingpretrainedsequencetosequence} fine-tuned \textsc{T5} with a classification loss, treating reranking as a binary relevance decision. \textsc{RankT5}~\citep{zhuang2023rankt5} took a more direct approach by fine-tuning \textsc{T5} to output a numerical relevance score, optimizing the model with established ranking losses like \textsc{RankNet}~\citep{burges2010ranknet}.
-Further, \citet{zhuang2023rankt5} also investigated the impact of language model architectures (\textsc{T5} encoder-decoder versus \textsc{T5} encoder), loss functions (pointwise, pairwise, listwise), and pooling strategies to ranking performance.
-Instead of scoring documents individually, \textsc{ListT5}~\citep{yoon-etal-2024-listt5} adopts a Fusion-in-Decoder architecture~\citep{izacard-grave-2021-leveraging} to process and rank an entire list of candidate documents in a single forward pass.
-More specifically, the architecture consists of an encoder and decoder, where the encoder takes a query and multiple passages as input in parallel, and the decoder outputs a sorted list of input passages in the decreasing order of relevance, achieving better reranking efficiency compared to pointwise methods.
+\paragraph{Fine-Tuned Rerankers.} First, LLMs can be fine-tuned as powerful rerankers.
+Extending earlier work on \textsc{BERT}-type models, researchers have applied similar techniques to larger encoder-decoder models like \textsc{T5}~\citep{raffel2020transfer} and decoder-only models like \textsc{Llama}~\citep{touvron2023llama}. \begin{itemize} \item \textbf{Pointwise and Pairwise:} \citet{nogueira2020documentrankingpretrainedsequencetosequence} fine-tuned \textsc{T5} with a classification loss, treating reranking as a binary relevance decision. \textsc{RankT5}~\citep{zhuang2023rankt5} took a more direct approach by fine-tuning \textsc{T5} to output a numerical relevance score, optimizing the model with established ranking losses like \textsc{RankNet}~\citep{burges2010ranknet}.
+Further, \citet{zhuang2023rankt5} also investigated the impact of language model architectures (\textsc{T5} encoder-decoder versus \textsc{T5} encoder), loss functions (pointwise, pairwise, listwise), and pooling strategies to ranking performance. \item \textbf{Listwise:} Instead of scoring documents individually, \textsc{ListT5}~\citep{yoon-etal-2024-listt5} adopts a Fusion-in-Decoder architecture~\citep{izacard-grave-2021-leveraging} to process and rank an entire list of candidate documents in a single forward pass.
+More specifically, the architecture consists of an encoder and decoder, where the encoder takes a query and multiple passages as input in parallel, and the decoder outputs a sorted list of input passages in the decreasing order of relevance, achieving better reranking efficiency compared to pointwise methods. \cite{yang2025rankk} fine-tuned \textsc{QwQ}-32B~\citep{alibaba2025qwq32b} for listwise reranking where multiple passages are concatenated together as input and achieved better performance than pointwise reranking, leveraging the reasoning and long context capability of the strong base model. \item \textbf{Long-Context Reranking:} The long-context capabilities of modern LLMs have also enabled a new reranking paradigm. \textsc{RankLlama}~\citep{ma2024fine} demonstrated superior pointwise reranking performance compared to \bert~and \textsc{T5}-based rerankers for long document reranking where the input is truncated at 4,096 tokens. \end{itemize}